NPR staff review the biggest games of March, and more

 While these narrative puzzles get increasingly complex, Storyteller can feel more like a toy than a deeply-featured game.
 It swerves from affairs to poisonings to abductions with cartoons so cheery they somehow keep things light-hearted.
 It can even feel a little classy, with parodies of literature and fairy tales that'll make you chuckle — but, like, the intellectual kind of chuckle.

 It's almost more interesting to play the game wrong.
 To see what bizarre outcomes emerge when you combine characters and situations together with wild abandon.
 Part of me wanted a more complex simulation that could really prioritize player freedom over narrow solutions.
-But at the end of the day, I enjoyed what Storyteller had to give.
-After a stressful day, it felt soothing and surprisingly wholesome, despite all the murder.
+But at the end of a stressful day, I enjoyed what Storyteller had to give: something clever and surprisingly soothing, despite all the murder.

 -James Mastromarino, NPR gaming editor and Here & Now producer